HichamAgueny/MPI_ACC_OMP/mpi-gpu_doc.md

 - Cray compiler

 (implementation-mpi-acc-omp)=
-# Implementation of MPI-OpenACC and -OpenMP offloading
+# Implementation of MPI-OpenACC and MPI-OpenMP models

 In this section we extend our MPI-application to incorporate the OpenACC and OpenMP offloading APIs targeting both NVIDIA and AMD GPU-accelerators.
 The implementation of this hybrid model has the potential of fully utilizing multiple GPUs not only within a single GPU node but it extends to multiple GPU nodes (cf. Fig. 1).
 A special focus here is to address the concept of MPI with GPU-direct memory access ([GPU-aware MPI](...)) and MPI without GPU-direct access ([GPU-non-aware MPI](...)).
+The approach is how to make a GPU-device aware or not aware of the availability of a MPI-library, such that a direct or non-direct access to the library can be accomplished.
+Before addressing this concept, it is worthwhile defining the mechanism of direct-memory access and introducing how to establish a connection between each MPI rank and a specific GPU-device.
+Here, we are in the situation in which a host and a device have a distinct memory (i.e. non-shared memory device).

 ## Direct memory access

 [Direct memory access](https://www.sciencedirect.com/topics/computer-science/direct-memory-access) (DMA) is a mechanism by which the data can be transferred between an I/O device and a memory system without an involvement of the processor itself.
 It thus allows two separated processors to directly access the memory of each other via a network.
 This has the advantage of reducing latency and increasing throughput, which is relevant particularly for modern HPC systems.
 As an example, the DMA mechanism is used in data management between a CPU-host and a GPU-device as we shall see later.

+## Assigning a MPI rank to a GPU device

+Managing multiple GPU-devices by combining MPI and OpenACC or OpenMP APIs requires as a first step assigning each MPI rank to a single GPU-device.
+In other words, one needs to determine which processes are within a specifc CPU-node that is connecetd with the nearest GPU-node.
+This permits to minimize latency, and it is particularly relevant when running an application on multiple nodes.
+This procedure can be done by splitting the world communicator into subgroups of communicators (or sub-communicators), which is done via the routine `MPI_COMM_SPLIT_TYPE()`.
+Here each sub-communicator contains processes running on the same node.
+These processes have a shared-memory region defined via the argument `MPI_COMM_TYPE_SHARED` (see [here](https://www.mpi-forum.org/docs/mpi-4.0/mpi40-report.pdf) for more details).
+Calling the routine `MPI_COMM_SPLIT_TYPE()` returns a sub-communicator "host_comm" created by each subgroup, which in turn can be assigned to a single GPU-device.

+In **OpenACC** API, the host-device connection is established by specifying the runtime library routine `acc_set_device_num(host_rank,deviceType)`.
+The latter contains two arguments "host_rank" and "deviceType": the first argument determines which device a MPI rank will be assigned to, and the second one returns the GPU-device type to be used.
+These are indicated by lines ... in the code below.
+Similarly in **OpenMP** API, the connection is defined via the function `omp_set_default_device(host_rank)`.

 ## GPU-non-aware MPI

+The MPI implementation without GPU-direct memory access or GPU-non-aware MPI simply means that the memory-to-memory transfer has to pass through the host during the communication between a host and a device in order to update the data before get offloaded back to a device.
+The implementation is provided for both...
+Details about the implementation of OpenACC and OpenMP APIs alone has been already addressed in our previous tutorial [here](https://documentation.sigma2.no/code_development/guides/converting_acc2omp/openacc2openmp.html).

 ### The hybrid MPI-OpenACC

+This approach is based on updating the data on the host

+the directive `update`.

+!copy data from GPU to CPU
+!$acc update host(array)

+!copy data from CPU to GPU
+!$acc update device(array)

 ### The hybrid MPI-OpenMP offloading

+!$omp target update device(host_rank) from(array)

+!$omp target update device(host_rank) to(array)

+Although this approach is simple to implement, it might lead to a low performance caused by an explicit transfer of data between a host and a device when updating the data.
+Furthermore, the approach is synchronous, which does not allow overlapping between MPI-based computation and OpenACC operations.
+An alternative to this approach is to use the GPU-aware MPI as described in the following section.

 ## GPU-aware MPI